brightsg/Dubrovnik/Readme.md

 - Automatic native Cocoa binding for managed classes that implement INotifyPropertyChanging and INotifyPropertyChanged.

+- Routing a custom managed event back to managed code.

 - Automatic Obj-C binding code generation using the code generator.

-**DBCommandLineExample** simple echoes to the console.
+[DBCommandLineExample](https://github.com/ThesaurusSoftware/Dubrovnik/tree/master/Framework/examples/DBCommandLineExample) simply echoes the results of querying a managed object to the console.
 It demonstrates:

 - Calling native functions from managed code.